anschino/ccsl/page_research_journals_domestic.md

 __"Implementation of Speaker-to-Speaker Side-Channel Attack in an Air-Gapped Environment,"__
 _to appear in Journal of the Korea Institute of Information and Communication Engineering (JKIICE)_

-11. Wonho Lee, __Jihwan Moon__, Haneol Jang, Cheoneum Park, Inkyu Bang, Taehoon Kim,
+11. Wonho Lee, __Jihwan Moon__, Haneol Jang, Cheoneum Park, Inkyu Bang, and Taehoon Kim,
 __"Effect of Physical-Layer Impairments on Two-Step Random Access with Message Replication in 6G NTN,"__
 _The Journal of Korean Institute of Communications and Information Sciences (J-KICS)_, Vol. 51, No. 3, pp.
 653 - 656, Mar.
 2026.